Priscilla Wakefield: Tottenham activist

 BG Windus, Rowland Hill in Bruce Grove and William Hobson in South Tottenham.

+Quakers were one of the groups of Dissenters, or Christians, who withdrew from the Church of England and founded their own places of worship.
+They opposed state interference in religious matters, schools and communities and were persecuted and often imprisoned or fined for their dissenting views.
 The Quakers were one of the non-conformist groups which settled in Tottenham.
 Dissenters were particularly attracted to Tottenham as it was outside of the City of London – an important consideration as The Five Mile Act (1665) was still in place.
 This prevented nonconformist ministers from coming within five miles of any corporation that returned members of parliament, or any parish where they had been the minister or preached.
+Religious dissenters faced widespread prejudice in Britain. |

 The friendly spirit of usefulness and social service that characterizes Quaker thinking is evident in Priscilla Wakefield's philathropic work and in her writing; she had a strong sense of order and purpose in society.
 She was a lifelong Quaker but she disagreed with some Quaker habits of dress and behaviour.
 She did not observe Quaker restrictions regarding dress and abstinence from amusements - she loved the theatre, music and dancing.